 Account is Suspended

-The Problem: If Twitter believes is in violation of its Terms of Service, they may suspend your account.
+The Problem: If Twitter believes your account is in violation of its Terms of Service, they may suspend your account.

 The Solution: You will need to follow the steps Twitter provides to appeal the account suspension.
 These steps are outlined in the following documentation.
 Once your account is restored, you can manually reschedule your shares in Clearview Social.